Rianne de Heide

 • Bandits, Reinforcement Learning

-• (Sequential) hypothesis testing, multiple testing
+• Hypothesis testing with e-values, any-time valid testing, multiple testing

 • Group invariance in statistics